 Policies have been put in place to reduce leakage through lump-sum distributions.
 Tax penalties on retirement plan balances cashed out by anyone below the age of 59 1⁄2 and not transferred to a qualified account were introduced as part of the Tax Reform Act of 1986.
-In addition, the Economic Growth and Tax Relief Reconciliation Act (EGTRRA) of 2001 required, other than for workers nearing retirement age, that balances between \$1,000 and \$5,000 not retained in the employer plan be rolled over by the employer into an IRA unless the employee requested otherwise; prior to 2001, employers had been permitted to return balances up to \$5,000 to departing employees.
-Both of these measures theoretically should increase the share of plan balances that are rolled over rather than cashed out when employees change jobs, but we are aware of no research showing their impact.
+In 2001, the Economic Growth and Tax Relief Reconciliation Act (EGTRRA) added a requirement that balances between \$1,000 and \$5,000 not retained in the employer plan be rolled over by the employer into an IRA, with exceptions only for employees who are nearing retirement age or affirmatively opt out; prior to 2001, employers had been permitted to return balances up to \$5,000 to departing employees.

 There also have been changes in the tax law designed to make tax-favored retirement savings more readily available to individuals who do not have access to an employer-sponsored 401(k) or similar plan.
-These include legislation to expand eligibility and access to IRAs, such as the relaxed eligibility criteria for deductible IRAs and the creation of Roth IRAs in the late 1990s, as well as the higher IRA contribution limits established in 2001 as part of EGTRRA.
+These changes include relaxed eligibility criteria for deductible IRAs and the creation of Roth IRAs in the late 1990s, as well as the higher IRA contribution limits established as part of EGTRRA in 2001.